nsrr/lofthf-documentation/pages/README.md

 - **.edf** - Signal files in the European Data Format exported from the Noxturnal scoring software and processed in Luna.
 - **.annot** - Event scoring annotation files output from the Noxturnal scoring software and processed in Luna.

-The PSG signal and annotation data were [processed and harmonzied by the NSRR team in Luna](https://gitlab-scm.partners.org/zzz-public/nsrr/-/blob/TJ/studies/loft/LOFTReadme.md).
+PSG signal and annotation data were [processed and harmonzied by the NSRR team in Luna](https://gitlab-scm.partners.org/zzz-public/nsrr/-/blob/TJ/studies/loft/LOFTReadme.md).

 ## Access and usage restrictions